gnzandrs/mycat/README.md

-# mycat
+# My Cat

-An example about a javascript object
+An example about a basic javascript object

+# Demo

+You can see the code running over here: [gnzandrs.github.io](http://gnzandrs.github.io/mycat/mycat.html)